The Cruelty Behind Peruvian Alpaca Wool

 Not As Sustainable As You’d Think

-Before reading PETA’s report, I believed that alpaca wool was as green as a textile could be.
+Before reading PETA’s report, I believed that cruelty behind Peruvian alpaca wool didn’t exist.
+And I thought alpaca wool was as green as a textile could be.
 After all, most of it is naturally dyed in Peru from vegetable dyes, and the fabric is completely biodegradable.

 However, despite these positive points, the Higg Index estimates that Peruvian alpaca wool has a rather high environmental impact.
 It scores 283, based on enteric methane emissions based on data from Dittmann et al 2014, and due to the methane and nitrous oxide emissions from alpaca manure.

 The Higg Index also condemns alpaca farming for eutrophication.
-This process happens when nutrients from farm waste runoff accumulate in surrounding waterways, causing the growth of toxic algae and making water unpotable for humans and inhabitable for many aquatic species.
+This process happens when nutrients from farm waste runoff accumulate in surrounding waterways.
+It causes the growth of toxic algae, makes water unpotable for humans and inhabitable for many aquatic species.

 Apparently, the reason eutrophication is so significant at alpaca farms is because smallholder farmers in Peru generally stockpile alpaca waste in open air before burning it.
 The pile of waste can sit for days prior to being burned and once it is set ablaze it can burn for more than 4 days, releasing a large amount of greenhouse gases into the air.